-Even working a minimum wage job, you’re also earning credits for Social Security for disability or retirement.
+Even working a starting wage job, you’re also earning credits for Social Security for disability or retirement.
 A person needs a minimum of 10 years of work to qualify for a social security benefit.
 You can check your Social Security benefits online.

-President Biden has proposed a $15-an-hour federal minimum wage.
+President Biden has proposed a $15-an-hour federal starting wage.
 This proposal would require action by Congress.
 The proposal would increase the wage to $9.50 an hour when the bill is signed into law.
 Then gradually increase annually until it reaches $15 an hour.

 History of the United States Minimum Wage